globus/globus-compute/docs/sdk.rst

   # do something with gcx

-Note that currently the only alternative data serialization strategy is ``JSONData``.
+:doc:`See here for a up-to-date list of serialization strategies. </reference/serialization_strategies>`

-To check whether a strategy works for a given use-case, use the ``check_strategies``
+To check whether a strategy works for a given use-case, use the :func:`~globus_compute_sdk.serialize.ComputeSerializer.check_strategies`
 method:

 .. code:: python